elastx/elx-docs/content/en/docs/private-kubernetes/guides/autoscaling.md

 Yes, just contact Elastx support and we will help you with this.

-When disabling auto scaling node count will be locked meaning if you wish to keep a specific amount of nodes just let us know and we will scale the cluster to the requested amount of nodes.
+When disabling auto scaling node count will be locked.
+Contact support if the number if nodes you wish to keep deviates from current amount od nodes, and we will scale it for you.